matias89/aycron/README.md

 ## :dart: About ##

 This repository contains the frontend of the project for a technical test.
 It allows to create users, login, load warehouses and view a map with proximity finder.
+[You must to be running the API proyect to be able to use it](https://github.com/matias89/aycron-api).

 ## :rocket: Technologies ##